Doctors in Secondary Schools

 The Victorian Government is working with the Victorian Primary Health Networks (PHNs) to make sure young people are getting the health support, advice and treatment they need so they can reach their full potential.
-The Doctors in Secondary Schools initiative aims to provide school-based health services for 100 Victorian secondary schools most in need.
-The initiative provides modern clinical facilities onsite at schools and funds up to one session per week of a General Practitioner (GP) to provide both primary care for students and contribute to the school’s existing student wellbeing programs to help increase health literacy and preventive health.
+The Doctors in Secondary Schools (DiSS) initiative provides school-based health services for 100 Victorian secondary schools.
+DiSS provides modern clinical facilities onsite at schools and one session per week of a General Practitioner (GP) and practice nurse who provide primary care for students.
+The program contributes to the school’s existing student wellbeing programs to help increase health literacy and preventive health.

 The objectives of the initiative are to:

 - make primary health care more accessible to students and thereby help reduce unmet needs